 - tax related registration, decisions on exemption from payment of customs duty, and assessment of income tax;

 - issuance of certificate of origin and other supporting documents regarding products destined for export and

-- approval of environmental assessment studies and the issuance of pertinent certificates.
+- approval of environmental assessment studies and the is

 Notable measures have been taken by the Ethiopian Investment Comission to simplify, outline, standardize and codify the provision of services through the one-stop shop scheme.
 That being said, reports indicate that the work-process map regarding certain categories of services is yet to be developed by the mandate-holding institutions.